freaug/ART3400/lab_processing/week_two/readme.md

 In this example, the for loop is executed 40 times.
 In the init statement, the value i is created and set to zero. i is less than 40, so the test evaluates as true.
 At the end of each loop, i is incremented by one.
 On the 41st execution, the test is evaluated as false, because i is then equal to 40, so i < 40 is no longer true.
 Thus, the loop exits.

 ## Functions

+So far we have been using predefined functions from Processing but wouldn't it be fun to make our own functions?
+The answer is a resounding yes.

+## Homework

+## 4 Square Assignment

+Using mouseX and mouseY create a sketch